ministryofjustice/form-builder/technical/deployments-imagineering-session-2.md

 ## Benefits of this work
 When this work is finished we:
-1. We will have more confident on our deployments.
+1. We will have more confident in our deployments.
 2. We will deploy apps with more quality.
 3. We are adding extra checks before and after it goes live so we can make sure everything worked.
 4. Low risk releases.